NilsDannemann/nilsdannemann.dev/wp-content/plugins/jetpack/readme.txt

 Installation is free, quick, and easy.
 [Install Jetpack from our site](https://jetpack.com/install?from=wporg) in minutes.

 = Manual Alternatives =
 Alternatively, install Jetpack via the plugin directory, or upload the files manually to your server and follow the on-screen instructions.
-If you need additional help [read our detailed instructions](http://jetpack.com/support/installing-jetpack/).
+If you need additional help [read our detailed instructions](https://jetpack.com/support/installing-jetpack/).

 == Frequently Asked Questions ==

-= Is Jetpack Free? =
+= Is Jetpack free? =
 Yes!
 Jetpack's core features are and always will be free.

 These include: [site stats](https://jetpack.com/features/traffic/site-stats), a [high-speed CDN](https://jetpack.com/features/writing/content-delivery-network/) for images, [related posts](https://jetpack.com/features/traffic/related-posts), [downtime monitoring](https://jetpack.com/features/security/downtime-monitoring), brute force [attack protection](https://jetpack.com/features/security/brute-force-attack-protection), [automated sharing](https://jetpack.com/features/traffic/automatic-publishing/) to social networks, [sidebar customization](https://jetpack.com/features/writing/sidebar-customization/), and many more.

 = Should I purchase a paid plan? =
-Jetpack's paid services include automated backups, security scanning, spam filtering, video hosting, site monetization, SEO tools, and priority support.
+Jetpack's paid services include real-time backups, security scanning, premium themes, spam filtering, video hosting, site monetization, SEO tools, search, priority support, and more.

-If you're interested in learning more about the extra layers of protection and advanced tools available, learn more about our [paid plans](https://jetpack.com/pricing?from=wporg).
+To learn more about the essential security and WordPress services we provide, visit our [plan comparison page](https://jetpack.com/pricing?from=wporg).

 = Why do I need a WordPress.com account? =